Student Life at St. Charles School

 Athletics: Students in grades 4-8 participate in the Peninsula Parish Sports League (PPSL) in baseball, volleyball, basketball, and track.
 Cheerleading is offered in eigth grade.

-School Families: As a means to build confidence, caring for one another, and friendships across the grades, St. Charles students gather in "School Families," which consist of one student from each of the grades 8 (head of family) and K-7 (family members).
+School Families: As a means to build confidence, caring for one another, and friendships across the grades, St. Charles School students gather in "School Families," which consist of one student from each of the grades 8 (head of family) and K-7 (family members).
 Opportunities to gather together incorporate year-to-year familiarity--activities include Halloween project, Thanksgiving lunch and orayer service, Holy Thursday prayer service, and an Easter project to name a few.